A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Tasks

 \subsection{Active Learning}

-The field of active learning~\citep{settles2009active,ren2021survey} aims to reduce the costly annotation procedure by careful selection of the most informative samples for training~\citep{settles2009active}.
-In this way, the required labeled data is minimized and training convergence can be accelerated due to reduced redundancy.
+The field of Active Learning aims to reduce the costly annotation procedure by careful selection of the most informative samples for training~\citep{settles2009active,ren2021survey}.
+Instead of randomly labeling data, the model directs expert time toward the most challenging examples, leading to more efficient learning.
 Active Learning is an extensively researched topic in both traditional~\citep{cohn1996active} and deep Machine Learning~\citep{gal2017deep}, including uncertainty-based approaches applied to image-segmentation pairs.
 In such methods, it is assumed that predictions with high uncertainty provide the most informative samples for training.
+Moreover, this core idea extends to active perception, where an autonomous agent, like a robot or a drone, physically acts to resolve its own environmental uncertainty.
+For instance, instead of guessing what an obscured object is, it might move its camera to get a better view.
+In both cases, the system actively seeks the most valuable information, either from a human annotator or by interacting with the world, to improve its understanding and performance.

 \paragraph{Evaluation} Selecting the most informative samples for training contains two elements.
 Firstly, the uncertainty needs to be quantified.
-This is usually the predictive entropy~\cite{kasarla2019region, shen2021labeling, xie2022towards} or variance~\cite{ozdemir2021active}, but in some instances the epistemic uncertainty is explicitly estimated through Bayesian Active Learning by Disagreement (BALD)~\citep{houlsby2011bayesian, ma2024breaking, shen2021labeling}.
+This is usually the predictive entropy~\citep{kasarla2019region, shen2021labeling, xie2022towards} or variance~\citep{ozdemir2021active}, but in some instances the uncertainty is estimated through Bayesian Active Learning by Disagreement (BALD)~\citep{houlsby2011bayesian, ma2024breaking, shen2021labeling}.
 Simply stated, the reduction in posterior entropy indicates the informativeness of a data sample.
 In turn, this can also be formulated by the reduction in predictive entropy in the dual formulation.
 We can formally denote this as